 Popular German automaker, Mercedes-Benz, has been manufacturing the SLK series of luxury, compact convertibles since 1996.
-Beautifully designed, luxurious and an absolute pleasure to drive, they are not completely without their mechanical difficulties.
+Beautifully designed, luxurious and an absolute pleasure to drive.
+The 1st Generation (R170) is a more sporty design with a range of engine options, and it is not completely without mechanical difficulties.

 If you are the owner of a Mercedes-Benz SLK convertible and are experiencing any of the issues outlined above, you should take your vehicle in for an evaluation by an independent Mercedes-Benz repair specialist.